 10 High-Paying Jobs for Computer Science Degree Graduates

-Did you know computer science graduates earn some of the highest starting salaries of any major?
+Did you know that computer science graduates earn some of the highest starting salaries of any major?

-If you have an interest in technology, solid math skills, and a propensity for problem-solving, a computer science (CS) degree is definitely worth exploring.
-With it, you’ll be prepared for all kinds of sought-after jobs in information technology, cybersecurity, computer engineering, web development, and more.
+If you’re interested in technology, mathematics, and problem-solving, a computer science degree may be worth exploring.
+With it, you’ll be prepared for sought-after jobs in information technology (IT), cybersecurity, computer engineering, web development, and more.

 What Can I Do with a Computer Science Degree?

-The really good news for graduates is that CS jobs can be found in nearly every sector and every field.
-Check out some of the most in-demand computer science-related careers and their salaries below.
+The good news for graduates is that computer science jobs can be found in nearly every sector and every field.
+Check out 10 of the best-paying, most in-demand computer science-adjacent careers and their salaries below.

 2. UX Designer